“Some people just stand out in the sea. Like a rock with a light on top. That’s Christine.”

 By January 2012 a social brokerage qualification was developed with Coventry University.
 Christine asserts that the transformation she’s spearheaded at the Pod, could only come about through ‘positive risk taking’.

-Break and rewrite the rules
+Question and rewrite the rules

 '“not because I was asked or told to do it, but because it’s what had to be done.
 I’d say that my job was on the line, at least once a week.”